Code-Institute-Submissions/how-do-you-do/README.md

 title="teacher_dashboard" alt="teacher_dashboard"></a>
  &ensp; &ensp; &ensp;

 > ### 5.
-Once logged in teacher can:
+Once logged in, teacher can:

 ### a) Download study material

-By clicking on download icon, student can download study material for particular study session.
+By clicking on download icon, teacher can download study material for particular study session.

 <a href="https://marcelkolarcik.github.io/how-do-you-do/en/teacher_dashboard.html" title="Click to see it live">